city-of-baltimore/trafficstat/README.md

 yearly dump of ACRS data is ingested into the _sanitized databases.
 The census tract information is used by the PowerBI dashboards to generate maps of hotspots.

-`python main.py enrich`
+`python -m trafficstat.enrich_data`

 ## Export to MS2
 MS2 is a tool that the department uses to visualize crash data.
-To create a spreadsheet that MS2 can ingest, run `python main.py ms2export`.
+To create a spreadsheet that MS2 can ingest, run `python -m trafficstat.ms2generation`.
 This will create a spreadsheet called `BaltimoreCrash.xlsx` in the same directory.

+# View Crash Diagrams
+To view the crash diagram for a specific crash, run `python -m trafficstat.viewer --report_no <reportnumber>`